innolitics/rdm/rdm/init_files/documents/software_plan.md

 Some frontend runtime dependencies are compiled into our static files.

 Others are loaded over CDNs.
-We only allow frontend dependencies to be loaded from other domains if [subsource integrity]( https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) is used.
+We only allow frontend dependencies to be loaded from other domains if [subsource integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) is used.
 That is, the "integrity" HTML attribute must be present

+## Common Defects Management Plan

+TODO: identify categories of defects that may be introduced based on the selected programming technologies for this project [[62304:5.1.12.a]]

+TODO: include an activity that produces evidence that demonstrates that these defects do not contribute to unacceptable risk [[62304:5.1.12.b]]

-## Risk Management
+## Risk Management Plan

-The Risk Assessment, Risk Control and other activities below are intended to meet ISO 14971 risk management standard [[62304:4.2 14971:3.1 14971:3.2]].
+TODO: reference your system-level risk management plan (note that a draft risk management plan is included in the initial set of RDM templates; this should be removed if it isn't used):

+Many risk-management activities are handled by a multi-disciplinary team and are described in the system-level process ___ [[62304:4.2]].
+The risk management plan will be followed for the initial regulatory release and subsequent releases [[62304:6.1.c]].
+Risk-management activities that require software engineering expertise and are best handled by during the day-to-day software development are described below.

+Identification of new risk control measures to be implemented in software is handled at the system-level.
+New control measures are added as change requests and are verified and treated like any other new code [[62304:7.2.1, 62304:7.3.1, 62304:7.4.1.b, 62304:7.4.3]].

 # Process Diagram